-2.2.2 Hotels and boarding houses
+2.2.3 Hotels and boarding houses

-2.2.2.1 In hotels and boarding houses, at least one in every 200 guestrooms or part thereof shall be accessible.

-For hotels or boarding houses that are expected to cater to a larger number of persons with disabilities the owners are encouraged to provide over and above the required minimum number of guestrooms.
+- 2.2.3.1 In hotels and boarding houses, at least one in every 200 guestrooms or part thereof shall be accessible. - 2.2.3.2 In addition to clause 2.2.3.1, at least one in every 50 guestrooms or part thereof shall be provided with elder-friendly features such as grab bars in the bathrooms/toilets. - Note: For hotels or boarding houses that are expected to cater to a larger number of persons with disabilities the owners are encouraged to provide over and above the required minimum number of guestrooms.

-2.2.3 Cinemas, theatres, concert halls, stadia or other places of public resort
+2.2.4 Cinemas, theatres, concert halls, stadia or other places of public resort